Notice of Pre-AIA or AIA Status

 Claims 1-18 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by WO 2020152094 to Tiekenheinrich.

-As per claims 1, 7, and 18, Tiekenheinrich discloses a compule (100) having a discharge structure (50, 24) for discharging viscous material from a discharge opening (see Figure A, below), wherein the discharge structure comprises
+As per claims 1, 7, 8, and 18, and as the examiner can understand the claims, Tiekenheinrich discloses a device (100) having a discharge structure (50, 24) for discharging viscous material from a discharge opening (see Figure A, below), wherein

 the nozzle portion is formed in a manner such that a cross-section size of the nozzle portion decreases toward the discharge opening (Fig. 1; 52 forms part of the nozzle portion and decreases toward the discharge opening).